Skip to content

 • Events: Issues, Pull requests, Issue comments, Check suites

-3. Install the app on your org or repositories (app must be public for org installs)
+3. Install the app on your organization or repositories (the app must be public for org installs)

 toml